awslabs/ec2-spot-workshops/content/blender-rendering-using-batch/ecr-repository.md

 weight: 50
 ---

+The first step to implement the rendering pipeline is to generate a Docker image with the script that will run Blender and FFmpeg.
+As you will see later, this image will be run by Batch when running jobs.
+You are going to host that image in Amazon Elastic Container Registry.

 ## Amazon Elastic Container Registry

 Amazon ECR is a fully managed container registry that makes it easy for developers to share and deploy container images and artifacts.
 Amazon ECR is integrated with Amazon Elastic Container Service (Amazon ECS),  Amazon Elastic Kubernetes Service (Amazon EKS), and AWS Lambda, simplifying your development to production workflow.
 Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.
 Amazon ECR hosts your images in a highly available and scalable architecture, allowing you to deploy containers for your applications reliably.